binpash/try/docs/try.1.md

 -i *PATTERN*

 : Ignore paths that match *PATTERN* on summary and commit.
-This option can be passed multiple times; the patterns given will be used in as arguments to `-e` in a call to `grep -v`.
+This option can be passed multiple times.

+-I *PATHS*

+: Keep only effects for the listed paths. *PATHS* is a colon-separated list, for example `foo.txt:bar:baz/qux`.

 -D *DIR*

-: Specify *DIR* as the overlay directory (implies -n).
-The use of -D also implies that *DIR* already exists.
+: Specify *DIR* as the overlay directory (implies -n). *DIR* must already exist.

 -U *PATH*

 : Use the unionfs helper implementation defined in the *PATH* (e.g., mergerfs, unionfs-fuse) instead of the default.
 This option is recommended in case OverlayFS fails.

+-t *FILE*

+: Create a filesystem trace and write it to *FILE* when effects are committed.

 -L *LOWER_DIRS*

 : Specify a colon-separated list of directories to be used as lower directories for the overlay, formatted as "dir1:dir2:...:dirn" (implies -n).

+-E *PATHS*

+: Hide the listed paths from the invoked command. *PATHS* is a colon-separated list.

+-s *DIR*

+: Show the summary for the overlay in *DIR*.
+This is equivalent to `try summary DIR`.

 ## Subcommands